 It can be difficult for us with our modern sensibilities to access the wisdom of the ancients who lived immersed in a world of mystery and wonder.
 We live in a world of 0’s and 1’s, a world made into a well-oiled machine where things of mystery are discounted as untrue.
 Through an understanding of the ancient myths and the shapeshifting deities we can open ourselves again to the unknowable mysteries of the universe and the ever transformative nature of life.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Goddess in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she paints as much as time allows and sells real estate part-time.
-She is now in the editing stage of her deck of Celtic Goddess Cards, which should be released this summer.
 Give yourself the gift of one of Judith’s prints or paintings, priced from $25 – $3000.